oasis-open/cti-stix-validator/README.rst

   $ pip install git+https://github.com/oasis-open/cti-stix-validator.git

-Note that if you clone or download the repository and install it that way instead, you will need to set up the submodules before you install it:
+Note that if you instead install it by cloning or downloading the repository, you will need to set up the submodules before you install it:

 ::